| Group | Lanthanides | Melting point | 1412 oC, 2573.6 oF, 1685.15 K |

 Biological role

-Dysprosium has no known biological role, and has low toxicity.
+Dysprosium has no known biological role.
+It has low toxicity.

 Natural abundance